galaxyproject/iwc/workflows/VGP-assembly-v2/Curation-TreeValGal/README.md

 1. **Haplotype 1** [fasta]
 2. **Haplotype 2** [fasta]
 3. **Do you want to add suffixes to the scaffold names?** Select yes if the scaffold names in your assembly do not contain haplotype information.
+4. **Are the fasta files compressed?** Select `yes` if the assembly files have the format [fasta.gz]
-4. **Haplotype 1 suffix** This suffix will be added to haplotype 1 scaffold names if you selected to add suffixes to the scaffold names.
+5. **Haplotype 1 suffix** This suffix will be added to haplotype 1 scaffold names if you selected to add suffixes to the scaffold names.
-5. **Haplotype 2 suffix** This suffix will be added to haplotype 2 scaffold names if you selected to add suffixes to the scaffold names.
+6. **Haplotype 2 suffix** This suffix will be added to haplotype 2 scaffold names if you selected to add suffixes to the scaffold names.
-6. **HiC reads - forward**  [fastq] Collection containing the Hi-C forward reads
+7. **HiC reads - forward**  [fastq] Collection containing the Hi-C forward reads
-7. **HiC reads - reverse**  [fastq] Collection containing the Hi-C reverse reads
+8. **HiC reads - reverse**  [fastq] Collection containing the Hi-C reverse reads
-8. **Do you want to trim the Hi-C data?** If *yes*, remove 5bp at the end of Hi-C reads.
+9. **Do you want to trim the Hi-C data?** If *yes*, remove 5bp at the end of Hi-C reads.
 Use with some Arima Hi-C if the Hi-C map looks "noisy".
-9. **Telomere repeat to suit species** Expected value of the repeated sequences in the telomeres.
+10. **Telomere repeat to suit species** Expected value of the repeated sequences in the telomeres.
 Default value [CCCTAA] is suited to vertebrates.
-10. **PacBio reads collection** [fastq] Collection of PacBio reads.
+11. **PacBio reads collection** [fastq] Collection of PacBio reads.

 ## Outputs